Capital One Savor approval tips

 Know the number of inquiries on your credit report

-It can be a bit of a red flag if you have a lot of inquiries on your credit report within three or six months.
+It can be off-putting to banks if you have a lot of inquiries on your credit report within three or six months.
 Lenders and credit card companies often wonder why you’re looking to open so many loans or new credit cards.

 Consider your credit history